bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 ### Update a Connection

-You use the same request fields when you update a connection as when you create a connection.
+When you update a connection, use the same fields for a carrier as [Create a connection](#create-a-connection).

 <!--
 type: tab